-Value Proposition Canvas 5% Individual (Peer access) Design Thinking Prototype Completion 5% Individual LinkedIn Article 5% Individual Assumptions Testing via Customer Discovery 5% Individual Business Model Canvas (BMC) 10% Team (Peer access) BMC Peer Review 5% Individual (Peer access) Sample Biz Plan Review 5% Individual StartUp Wars Simulation 10% Individual Peer Biz Plan (incl Financials) Review 5% Individual (Peer access) Final Business Plan (incl Financials) 20% Team Final Pitch Poster 10% Team
+Value Proposition Canvas 5% Individual (Peer access)

+Design Thinking Prototype Completion 5% Individual

+LinkedIn Article 5% Individual

+Assumptions Testing via Customer Discovery 5% Individual

+Business Model Canvas (BMC) 10% Team (Peer access)

+BMC Peer Review 5% Individual (Peer access)

+Sample Biz Plan Review 5% Individual

+StartUp Wars Simulation 10% Individual

+Peer Biz Plan (incl Financials) Review 5% Individual (Peer access)

+Final Business Plan (incl Financials) 20% Team

+Final Pitch Poster 10% Team

-Survey (Start & End) 2% Individual
+Survey 1% Individual

 Team Participation 5% Individual

-Class Participation 8% Individual
+Class Participation 9% Individual

 The grade on a team assignment is shared among the team members so long as all the members contributed fairly; team members will provide input to each other's performance via a peer survey.
 Every student must upload her/his assignment to Canvas, even if s/he is in a team.
 Where it is indicated as Peer access, post your work to the Canvas assignment link and to the Peer Review discussion thread.
 If you are posting a review of a peer's assignment, reply to that peer's post of the assignment.
 Late assignments will receive a zero and will not be accepted for grading unless there is a severe illness or an emergency situation.
 In these cases, legitimate documentation of the emergency must be presented and approved by the instructor and the office of the Dean of Students before extensions will be granted.
+For religious observances, students must notify their professors in writing of any conflicts between course requirements and religious observances.
+Students expecting to miss classes or exams or due dates due to religious observances must submit a written list of dates to their instructors, ideally by the end of the second week of class, but no later than two weeks before the anticipated absence.
 Please be advised that it is crucial for you to submit the assignments on time as there are peer reviews for some of the assignments.

 Grade Score

 A 90% ≤ weighted sum

-B+ 85% ≤ weighted sum
+B+ 85% ≤ weighted sum < 90%

-< 90%

-В 80% ≤ weighted sum

-< 85%
+В $80\% \le \text{weighted sum} < 85\%$

-C+ 75% ≤ weighted sum
+C+ 75% ≤ weighted sum < 80%

-< 80%

-C 70% ≤ weighted sum
+С 70% ≤ weighted sum < 75%

-< 75%

-D 60% ≤ weighted sum
+D 60% ≤ weighted sum < 70%

-< 70%

 F weighted sum < 60%